 Tension headaches usually respond to treatment with common over-the-counter pain relievers.

 A number of factors are known to trigger the onset of migraine episodes.
-More than half of people who experience migraine with aura report having at least one trigger for their migraines.
-Potential triggers are numerous and may include:

-- fluctuating hormone levels (especially among women, and boys going through puberty)
+- fluctuating hormone levels

 - stress or anxiety